smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 ## Getting People to Make Stuff

-Buddies Ali Mohammad and Nadeem Mazen became business partners in May 2011 when they opened danger!awesome, a workshop in Cambridge where trained technicians and customers alike can cut and engrave anything from pint glasses to toilet seats with blazing lasers.
-The makerspace all started with a music video Ali and Nadeem made for the alt-rock band OK Go featuring laser-etched animations on toast.
+Buddies Ali Mohammad and Nadeem Mazen became business partners in May 2011, when they opened danger!awesome, a workshop in Cambridge.
+There, trained technicians and customers alike can cut and engrave anything from pint glasses to toilet seats using blazing lasers.
+The makerspace all started with a music video Ali and Nadeem made for the alt-rock band OK Go, featuring laser-etched animations on toast.
 Now, they’re christening a second, much larger, underground space just around the corner in Central Square.

 Nadeem zips around snapping photos and greeting guests, while Ali carefully prepares coffee.
-The two men, in their early thirties, look like brothers, with thick beards, dark eyes, and black curly hair, which Nadeem wears in a ponytail perched on the top of his head and Ali in an untamed afro.
+The two men, in their early thirties, look like brothers, with thick beards, dark eyes, and curly black hair, which Nadeem wears in a ponytail perched on the top of his head and Ali in an untamed afro.
 While Nadeem wears a sleek blazer and skinny tie, Ali sports a white T-shirt and khakis.

-Danger!awesome’s 500-square-foot, inaugural shop is stocked with three laser-cutters and two small 3-D printers.
+Danger!awesome’s 500-square-foot inaugural shop was stocked with three laser-cutters and two small 3-D printers.
 At four times that size, the new space houses a massive, four-by-eight foot CNC router—a computer-controlled machine that can cut large slabs of wood.

-Danger!awesome offers a little bit of everything—community workshops, built-to-order fabrication services, and a retail store—which makes it difficult to pinpoint.
+Danger!awesome offers a little bit of everything—community workshops, built-to-order fabrication services, and a retail store.
+This makes it difficult to pinpoint the shop's genre.
 Even Ali and Nadeem have trouble encapsulating their vision in just one sentence.
 When pressed, Ali sums up their raison d’etre as, “Get people to make stuff.”
 More specifically, they hope danger!awesome will get everyone to make stuff, not just professional engineers and designers.

 “I have this idea that tool building is something that we do instinctively.
 It’s like music, language and dance,” Ali says.
 Yet while everyone has experience with music and language, it’s much rarer that people build things.
 “That’s why we’re here,” Ali says.
 “To give people that fulfillment.”